Last modified: 18 March 2023

 is a list of directories, both in your home directory and system-wide, that Vim searches for files to load at runtime, i.e. when opening Vim.

-Below is a list of some directories on Vim’s default runtimepath
+Below is a selection of some directories on Vim’s default runtimepath

 —you will probably recognize some of them from your own Vim setup.